simonsirak/operating-systems/theory/paging.md

 One last core thing that is stored in each TLB entry is an ASID (Address Space Identifier); it is like a PID, but for identifying an address space.
 This means the OS must also store an ASID value for each process.
 Thus the hardware also needs a register for the ASID of the current process.
 This yields much better context switches than having to flush the TLB each context switch.

+## Smaller Tables - Reducing the Memory Needed for Paging
+-- TODO --

+# One Third Problem
+One more problem connected to TLB:s are how to choose a good replacement policy for not just TLB replacements but replacements in general.
+This will be tackled further when page swapping is discussed.